The Ultimate Guide to Septic System Care in Central Alabama

 If you live in Central Alabama — from Birmingham and Hoover to Gardendale, Chelsea, and beyond — Alabama Pumper is here to help you spot issues and fix them fast.

-Diagram of a house's septic system: septic tank, distribution box, and leachfield, near groundwater.
+A diagram showing a residential septic system with a house, septic tank, distribution box, and leachfield above groundwater.

 Common Warning Signs to Watch For